 The IFC provides enriching programming for all community members whether they are a new member or a graduating senior.
 Along with supporting members of IFC, we often collaborate with other governing councils and student organizations on campus.

-We are excited you have taken the time to learn about our community and encourage you to explore the rest of our website.
+We are excited you have taken the time to learn about our community and encourage you to explore our website.

 Formal Recruitment Schedule

-IFC Formal Recruitment is scheduled for August 24th - 31st.
+IFC Spring Formal Recruitment is scheduled for February 1st - 7th, 2019.

 Registration fee is $30.

-The Interfraternity Council organizes formal recruitment at the beginning of the Fall and Spring semesters.
+The Interfraternity Council organizes formal recruitment at the beginning of each Fall and Spring semester.
 This process provides an opportunity for men interested in joining a fraternity to meet and learn about each chapter.

-Click here for IFC Fall 2018 Formal Recruitment Registration
+Click here for IFC Spring 2019 Formal Recruitment Registration

 Outside of IFC Formal Recruitment, organizations may host recruitment events and/or PR Days throughout the year.
 This is referred to as Year-Round Recruitment or 365-Recruitment.
 PR Days are events where chapters market their organization to the campus community.
 Chapters may extend bids/invitations of membership any time during the academic calendar (excluding summer term).
 The same membership requirements and policies apply.